 A wedding guest book no longer needs to be pen and bound paper.
 The form and shape of the traditional guest book has morphed to match changing wedding trends and tastes.
 Sure, the purpose of a guest book is to capture the names and well wishes of those special individuals who actually attended your wedding.
 However, we’ve seen many creative ways to accomplish this goal beyond pen and paper.

-Let me ask you, which guest book idea is more exciting?
+Let me ask you, which wedding guest book idea is more exciting?

 - A standard hard cover book filled with blank pages